mongodb-partners/mongodb_atlas_as_aws_bedrock_knowledge_base/README.md

 AVAILABILITY_ZONES = "us-east-1a,us-east-1b" # the availability zones where the VPC endpoints will be created PORTS = "1024, 1025, 1026" # the ports that will be opened in the security group VPCE_IPS = "10.x.x.x,10.x.x.x" # the IPs of the VPC endpoints
+VPCE_SG = "sg-xxxxxx" # the security group of the MongoDB Atlas Private Link endpoint
 ```
 ## Step 2